 The Learning Support Team (LST)

-The Learning Support Team (LST) forms a component of our Local Offer, providing advice and support to children, families and education establishments across Leicestershire.
+The Learning Support Team (LST) forms a component of our Local Offer, providing advice and support to children, and schools across Leicestershire.

-A central part of the Learning Support Team role is to offer free consultations to schools and FE providers to support them in meeting the needs of pupils who have persistent literacy and maths difficulties, including dyslexia and dyscalculia.
+A central part of the LST role is to offer free Cognition and Learning (Cand L) Surgeries to schools and FE providers to support them in meeting the needs of pupils who have persistent literacy and maths difficulties, including dyslexia and dyscalculia.
 Schools are provided with support from specialist advisory teachers who are qualified and experienced in assessing and teaching pupils with specific learning difficulties.

 How to get our support

-To find out about what LST currently have on offer, and to book consultation or forum dates, please go to our Eventbrite page or contact LSSCoreOffer@leics.gov.uk
+To find out about what LST currently have on offer, and to book a C and L surgery or training, please go to our dates, please go to our Eventbrite page or contact LSSCoreOffer@leics.gov.uk

 I thought I knew all about dyslexia – but there was so much more to learn.